havulengoc/youtube_analysis/README.md

 One of the most well-known websites that we visit frequently, regardless of ages or purposes, is YouTube.
 We are curious to know whether this popular video-streaming platform has a significant influence in the authors’ lives and get insights about our watching habits on YouTube.

 # Table of content
-This project is written in R and it consists 2 parts: Pulling personal Youtube history data and Analyzing relevant data.
+This project is written in R and it consists of 2 parts: Pulling personal Youtube history data and Analyzing relevant data.
 + Part 1: Pulling personal Youtube History data.
   + Regarding this part, we followed the instructions from this <a href = "https://tinyurl.com/mryxhnfr">page</a>.
 + Part 2: Analyzing relevant data.